gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * detection of tests to execute
 * and more

+### Use of HTTPS for mavenCentral() and jcenter() dependency repositories

+The commonly used Maven Central and Bintray jCenter repositories are now accessed over the HTTPS protocol.
+No change is required to builds to take advantage of this change.

+If you are using the `mavenCentral()` or `jcenter()` [repository notations](dsl/org.gradle.api.artifacts.dsl.RepositoryHandler.html) your build will now access these repositories via HTTPS.

 ### Child processes started by Gradle are better described

 At the [Gradle Summit 2014 Conference](http://www.gradlesummit.com/conference/santa_clara/2014/06/home)